kalisio/k-teleray/README.md

 * the `measurements` collection stores the measurement data
 * the `sensors` collection stores the sensor positions

-All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format
+All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format.

 By default, the job is executed every 10 minutes.